NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

        deallocate(u10, v10, ustar)

-This test is a good model because it:
+This example is useful for routines that depend on global arrays because
+it:

 * Imports the required global arrays from ``vrbls2d``
 * Sets the related grid dimensions from ``ctlblk_mod`` before allocating